skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 in the group of Prof. Dr. Reinhart Ahlrichs at the University of Karlsruhe and at the Forschungszentrum Karlsruhe.
 (TD)DFT method is interfaced with the current version of PyUNIxMD.

-- (TD)DFT provides analytical gradients, thus it can be used born-oppenhiemer molecular dynamics (BOMD).
+- (TD)DFT provides analytical gradients, thus it can be used for Born-Oppenhiemer molecular dynamics (BOMD).

 +---------+------+--------+----+-----+
 |         | BOMD | SH(XF) | Eh | nac |